Expert cervical cancer care focused on your needs.

 Cervical cancer was once the most common cause of cancer death for American women.
 But with more Pap screening, the survival rate has increased dramatically.
 That’s because a Pap test can find changes in the cervix before cancer develops — and find cancers early when they are easier to treat.

+If you have been diagnosed with cervical cancer, it can feel scary and you may have many questions.
 At this point, you’ve likely had a physical exam and reviewed your health history with your provider.
-You may have also had a biopsy to confirm your diagnosis.
 Following a diagnosis of cervical cancer, you may have more tests to help your doctor understand your cancer stage.

 Cancer staging includes identifying where the cancer is located, if or where it has spread, and if it is affecting other parts of your body.
 Knowing the stage allows your doctor to develop your personalized treatment plan.